LoremLabs/kudos/readme.md

 # Kudos

 `Kudos` is a new way for rewarding creation while keeping the best parts of the "free Internet".
-End users (optionally) fund their accounts with a monthly fee which will be proportionally distributed to all kudos they generate for that month.
+Kudos creates an _attribution economy_ where end users record those who help them, and then later optionally fund their accounts with a monthly fee which will be proportionally distributed to all kudos attributions they generate for that month.

 At its core, Kudos is two steps: